/*

 /**

-* Constructs a SpinnerNumberModel
+* Constructs a SpinnerNumberModel with no

-* minimum
+* minimum or maximum value,

-equal to one, and an initial value of zero.
+* stepSize equal to one, and an initial value of zero.

 */